samrobinsonns/racker/CHAT_SYSTEM.md

 # Chat System Documentation

 ## Overview
 The chat system is a real-time messaging feature built using Laravel's broadcasting system with Soketi as the WebSocket server.
-It supports tenant-isolated conversations, real-time message updates, typing indicators, and conversation management.
+It supports tenant-isolated conversations, real-time message updates, typing indicators, conversation management, and conversation deletion.

 ## Architecture